2020 Los Angeles Chargers season

 The 2020 season was the Los Angeles Chargers' 51st in the National Football League (NFL), their 61st overall, their fifth in the Greater Los Angeles Area, and their fourth and final season under head coach Anthony Lynn.
 It also marks the Chargers' first season playing their home games at SoFi Stadium in Inglewood (which the team shares with the Los Angeles Rams), after using Dignity Health Sports Park in Carson as their temporary home stadium for the previous three seasons.
 This is also the Chargers' first season since 2007 with new uniforms, which were unveiled on April 21, 2020.
-The uniforms are somewhat similar in design to the ones they donned in their inaugural season in 1960.
+The uniforms are somewhat similar in design to the ones they donned during their inaugural season in 1960.

 After mutually agreeing to part ways, this was the first season since 2003 without quarterback Philip Rivers on the roster and the first since 2005 without Rivers as the starting quarterback.
 Rivers led the Chargers to six playoff appearances, starting every game since September 11, 2006.
 Backup quarterback Tyrod Taylor was named starter, but following a medical mishap prior to week 2, he was replaced by rookie Justin Herbert.
 After a 45–0 loss to the New England Patriots in Week 13, the Chargers were mathematically eliminated from playoff contention for the second consecutive year.
 However, despite this, the Chargers rallied and won their last four games, bringing their record to 7–9, improving on their 5–11 season from the previous year.

 At the conclusion of the 2020 season, the organization announced that Lynn was fired as head coach.
 This season was highlighted by a string of blown 4th quarter leads.
 8 of their 9 losses were by a deficit of 10 points or less.
 Despite the disappointing season, quarterback Justin Herbert was named AP Offensive Rookie of the Year.